-Amateur radio began for me in 1969 when I passed the exam for a General Class license.
-Four months later I was able to pass the Advanced Class exam.
+Amateur radio began for me in 1969 when I passed the exam for the General Class license.
+Four months later I upgraded to an Advanced Class.
 Those early years of amateur radio laid a foundation leading to a career choice of electrical engineering.
 My areas of specialization are RF/microwave, digital communications, and general systems engineering.

 As reported on qrz.com, I became reengaged in the hobby to a serious extent in 2006.
-Since then I have moved to a new rural location where I am able to erect towers, have some room for antenna experimentation, and in general, enjoy the hobby to a much fuller extent.
-The less dense population with accompanying longer sight lines to neighbors affords some assurances of minimal RFI; a distinct advantage of living in the country.
+I moved to a new rural location in 2009 where I am able to erect towers, have some room for antenna experimentation, and in general, enjoy the hobby to a much greater extent.
+The smaller population density with accompanying longer sight lines to neighbors affords some assurances of minimal RFI; a distinct advantage of living in the country.

 As I add to this site I will provide some photographic evidence of my activities as well as provide some written documentation of some areas that may be of interest to other amateurs.
-Of late I have been putting some documentation out on home-brewing KW bandpass filters for SO2R operation.
-As of November 2017 I have designed and built 5 out of the 6 contest band filters; only 10m remains to be completed at this point.
+During 2017-2018 I developed documentation on home-brewing KW band pass filters for SO2R operation.

 I have authored a book, “High Power HF Filter Design”, outlining the design and construction of KW-level filters for the SO2R station.
 It is available on the Amazon.com website.